 Imagine stumbling upon a writhing mass of scales, a living, breathing knot of serpentine bodies.
-What would you call it?
-A tangle?
-A mess?
-While those might be accurate descriptions, there's actually a more formal, albeit slightly whimsical, term for a group of snakes.
+On top of that, what would you call it?
+In practice, a tangle?
+But a mess?
+While those might be accurate descriptions, there's actually a more formal, albeit slightly whimsical, term for a group of snakes That alone is useful..

 Main Subheading